Grand Tour (cycling): Stage wins by rider

 Three cyclists have won stages in all three of the Grand Tours in the same season: Miguel Poblet in 1956, Pierino Baffi in 1958 and Alessandro Petacchi in 2003.
 The rider with the most Grand Tour stage wins in one season is Freddy Maertens who won 20 stages in 1977: 13 in the Vuelta a España and 7 in the Giro d'Italia.

 Cyclists whose names are in bold are still active.

-This list is complete up to and including the 2025 Vuelta a España.
+This list is complete up to and including the 2026 Tour de France.